MetaGnostica/.github/profile/README.md

-## Welcome to the AeonGlobalHealth Github Page!
+## Welcome to the MetaGnostica Github Page!

 Only members of this organization may view the content.
 Please login with an account with member-access to view the content herein.